 Conditions

-Federal regulations assign certain conditions regarding the use, possession and distribution of illegal narcotics list drugs.
-As all of the drugs on the list are illegal, certain penalties apply in cases where someone gets caught with an illegal drug.
+Federal regulations assign certain conditions regarding the use, possession and distribution of the drugs on the illegal narcotics list.
+Because these drugs are illegal, penalties apply in cases where someone gets caught using or possessing them.

 - The type of drug